stefanor/talks/slides.md

 We'll be rotating presenters.
 Introduce them all.

-Let's talk about how you can use Debusine to automate your Debian QA.
+Let's talk about how you can use debusine to automate your Debian QA.

 ---